-3. The PG does not appoint the majority of the PCU's board. (¶22-24)
+3. The PG does not appoint the majority of the PCU's board.
+The PG does not have the ability to unilaterally abolish the PCU.
+(2100.121-.123)

-According to GASB, if a primary government appoints a simple majority of the organization's governing board, it usually has a voting majority.
+According to GASB, if a primary government appoints a simple majority of the organization's governing board, 3 it usually has a voting majority.
 However, if financial decisions require the approval of more than a simple majority, the primary government is not accountable for the organization.